-Level Defining Characteristics Level 0 - No The driver is responsible for all core driving tasks.
+Level Defining Characteristics Level 0 - No automation The driver is responsible for all core driving tasks.
 However, Level 0 vehicles may still include features like automatic emergency breaking, blind-spot warnings, and lane-departure warnings.
-Vehicle navigation is controlled by the driver, but driving-assist features like lane centering or adaptive cruise control are included.
+Level 1 - Driver assistance Vehicle navigation is controlled by the driver, but driving-assist features like lane centering or adaptive cruise control are included.